How to Secure PostgreSQL: Security Hardening Best Practices and Tips

 LDAP vs. Kerberos

-LDAP and Kerberos are often utilised in corporate environments when integrated with Single Sign On (SSO) systems.
+LDAP and Kerberos are often utilized in corporate environments when integrated with Single Sign On (SSO) systems.
 In such systems, the Postgres server is configured to authenticate the user through an LDAP directory or Kerberos infrastructure.

 Though LDAP authentication is very popular based on user feedback the author has received, Kerberos authentication should always be preferred as, unlike LDAP, the user's password is never sent to the Postgres server.